 Furthermore, considering also the potential adverse reactions of practitioners to complex models, being able to present a properly simplified or reduced model (however remaining faithful to the initial one) is most often necessary.

-The remaining part of this article is for our members and those who purchased special access plans.
+The remaining part of this article is for our members.
 Make sure you get real analysis and not opinion, or, worse, fake news.
 Log in and access this article.

 Published by Dr Helene Lavoix (MSc PhD Lond)

 Dr Helene Lavoix is President and Founder of The Red Team Analysis Society.
-She holds a doctorate in political studies and a MSc in international politics of Asia (distinction) from the School of Oriental and African Studies (SOAS), University of London, as well as a Master in finance (valedictorian, Grande École, France).
+She holds a PhD in political studies and a MSc in international politics of Asia (distinction) from the School of Oriental and African Studies (SOAS), University of London, as well as a Master in finance (valedictorian, Grande École, France).

 Committed to the continuous improvement of foresight and warning methodologies, Dr. Lavoix combines academic expertise and field experience to anticipate the global challenges of tomorrow.